 Have a minimal design.
 Yes, I want to learn CSS but I also like to limit the learning to few topics at one moment so that I can learn them well.
 Also I have found that minimalistic blogs are pleasant to the eyes :-)

 Having laid out these simple requirements, I went about developing it.
 Due to workload and family commitments, I could spend only an hour or two at max a day, some days even that was not possible.
 But the desire to create something of my own kept my enthusiasm high.
 The intuitiveness of web2py design should be commended since I didn’t spend any time in picking up from where I left.
 There was no time lost.

-I set myself a deadline - I should complete the blog engine before Christmas and should migrate my other biz blog before New Year.
+I set myself a deadline - I should complete the blog engine before Christmas.

 When I started, I wasn’t sure I will be able to complete.
 But am happy that I was able to meet the deadlines I set to myself.
 In fact, I did better.
 My biz blog was running on wordpress and I was even able to import wordpress entries (though I would consider it was only about 90% success).